wildmountainfarms/solarthing/README.md

 ### TODO
 * Figure out how to use https://emoncms.org/ to graph data
-    * Or maybe use dashboard software such as Grafana
 * Implement Outback FlexNet DC Packets
 * Cache some data from Renogy Rover that won't be updated
 * Create Arduino program to simulate MATE or Rover